Key Takeaway

 Is compounded tirzepatide as effective as brand Mounjaro?

-Compounded tirzepatide contains the same active ingredient as brand Mounjaro.
+Compounded tirzepatide contains compounded formulations of the active ingredient as brand Mounjaro.
 When sourced from a licensed, reputable compounding pharmacy, it should produce equivalent results.
 We work only with pharmacies that meet strict quality and purity standards.

 Can I use GoodRx for Mounjaro?